 The more context you give, the more relevant the output.
 Here are a few best practices:

-• Add source links when factual accuracy is key
+Add source links or attach documents (using the paperclip icon) when factual accuracy is key

 [Insert screenshot: Prompt bar with source toggle and tone selector]